a feeling of intense anger

 desperation in her voice, “if the baby is, if the baby is..."

-(physiology) a shortening or tensing of a part or organ (especially of a muscle or muscle fiber)
+a shortening or tensing of a muscle or organ

 contraction passed, she said urgently, “I will die, but you must save my baby.”